Type I Guidelines for SURG and SURG/CW

 Part VII.
 Budget

-Consider your budget carefully.
+Please consider your budget carefully.
 Include a listing of all the items you propose to purchase and your best estimate of the cost of each item.
 All expense items should be explained in a budget narrative included on your budget page and they should include specific vendor information - where you plan to purchase the item(s) and how much each item costs.
-For example, if you are asking for funds to purchase a piece of software, is that software available in a public cluster?
+This is especially important for SURG/CW proposals to be considered for supplementary funding beyong SURG.
+If you are asking for funds to purchase a piece of software, is that software available in a public cluster?
 Does a faculty or staff member have the software that you could use when they aren't there?
 The selection committee reserves the right to disallow certain line items and frequently approves partial budgets.
+Please list the full estimate of cost, even beyong the SURG maximum.

 - Conference fees are not allowed (apply separately to the Presentation Award program)